-The clinical education philosophy of the developing Doctor of Physical Therapy (DPT) Program at Moravian College is founded on the belief that clinical education allows the student the best opportunity to integrate didactic knowledge and skills necessary to practice as a competent physical therapist within diverse clinical environments.
+The clinical education philosophy of the developing Doctor of Physical Therapy (DPT) Program at Moravian University is founded on the belief that clinical education allows the student the best opportunity to integrate didactic knowledge and skills necessary to practice as a competent physical therapist within diverse clinical environments.

 As a requirement for graduation, students must successfully complete: